-Prerequisites: Eng.
-Comp, Intro Psych, Math, A&P I and II, Micro, NUR 101, NUR 102, HLT 103, NUR 202, NUR 202C
+Credits: 5.25 didactics and 0.75 lab= 6.0 creditsPrerequisites: Eng.
+Comp, Intro Psych, Math, A&P I and II,

+Micro, NUR 101, NUR 102, HLT 103,

+NUR 202, NUR 202C

 This course builds on the first Adult Health Nursing course, focusing on concepts of adult health nursing applied to the care of acutely ill patients incorporating communication, collaboration, caring, and clinical reasoning/clinical judgment necessary for safe, patient-centered nursing care.
 The course uses all components of the nursing process with increasing degrees of skill; it integrates evidence-based practice, quality improvement, professional standards, and legal and ethical responsibilities of the nurse.
 It includes math computational skills, basic computer instruction related to the delivery of nursing care and nursing care related to gastrointestinal, genitourinary, musculoskeletal, neurological, reproductive, regulatory, endocrine disorders; emergency care, and nursing management principles.
 Application of knowledge and skills occurs in the nursing skills laboratory and a variety of clinical settings.